IPProject-143/the-taj-hotels/README.md

-Download the source code from this github repository Click here to view the (live) deployed project: the-taj-hotels.vercel.app
+Download the source code from this github repository <br />
+Click here to view the (live) deployed project: the-taj-hotels.vercel.app